Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Convergence Analysis of DCLM

 \end{assumption}

-Assumption~\ref{Assup:Dissimilarity} uses parameters $\mathfrak{X}_1$ and $\mathfrak{X}_2$ to determine the degree of dissimilarity (i.e., non-i.i.d.-ness) among the datasets of the FLUs.
-These parameters are indicative of heterogeneity across the FLUs' data, with larger values indicating greater heterogeneity.
-In the case of homogeneous/i.i.d datasets, the minimum values of $\mathfrak{X}_1{=}1$ and $\mathfrak{X}_2{=}0$ are achieved.
+Assumption~\ref{Assup:Dissimilarity} uses $\mathfrak{X}_1$ and $\mathfrak{X}_2$ to determine the degree of dissimilarity (i.e., non-i.i.d.-ness) among the datasets of the FLUs.
+Larger values of these parameters indicate greater data heterogeneity, while, in the case of homogeneous/i.i.d datasets, the minimum values of $\mathfrak{X}_1{=}1$ and $\mathfrak{X}_2{=}0$ are achieved.

-We next introduce \textit{local data dissimilarity} to evaluate the level of dissimilarity of data points in the dataset of each FLU: \begin{definition}[Local Data Dissimilarity] Local data dissimilarity at FLU $u{\in}\mathcal{U}_{b}$ is measured via $\Theta_{u}{\geq} 0$, which $\forall \bm{\omega}\in\mathbb{R}^M$, and $\forall \xi,\xi'\in\Upsilon_{u}(\widetilde{\tau}_{b}^{\downarrow,{(k)}})$ satisfies
+We next introduce \textit{local data dissimilarity} to evaluate the level of dissimilarity of data points in the dataset of each FLU: \begin{definition}[Local Data Dissimilarity] Local data dissimilarity at FLU $u{\in}\mathcal{U}_{b}$ is measured via $\Theta_{u}{\geq} 0$, which, $\forall \bm{\omega}\in\mathbb{R}^M$ and $\forall \xi,\xi'\in\Upsilon_{u}(\widetilde{\tau}_{b}^{\downarrow,{(k)}})$, satisfies

 \end{definition}